 Best Prices Paid | Immediate Payment

-Gold & Finance will give you a no obligation, free of charge, assessment of the value of your coins and medallions.
+Gold & Finance will give you a no obligation, free of charge, assessment of the value of your gold coins, gold medallions and gold sets.
 We will make you an offer in a friendly, discreet and secure environment of style, elegance and professionalism.

-Should you require more information relating to the selling of your gold, silver and platinum coins and medallions, please contact one of our countrywide branches.
+Should you require more information relating to the selling of your gold, silver and platinum coins, sets and medallions, please contact one of our countrywide branches.

 COMMONLY MOUNTED AND WORN AS AN ORNAMENT BY THE BOERS